 Air Pollution

-Air pollution has been frequently linked to chronic respiratory illness such as Chronic Obstructive Pulmonary diseases but this is the first incidence of research linking polluted air with gastrointestinal disorders.
+Air pollution has been frequently linked to chronic respiratory illnesses such as Chronic Obstructive Pulmonary Disease, but this is the first incidence of research linking polluted air with gastrointestinal disorders.
 The study by the University of Colorado discovered changes in the gut bacteria that resulted directly from air pollution.
 The gastrointestinal tract contains thousands of microbes that are crucial for the breakdown and digestion of ingested food.

 With increasing urbanization, the pollution in U.S. cities has been increasing at an alarming rate.
 Last year, the Denver metro and North Front Range regions were demoted by the Environmental Protection Agency to “serious non-attainment” status as they didn’t meet previously set ozone standards.